phlex-ruby/phlex.fun/sgml/helpers.md

 end
 ```

-It can also return multiple values if you're in the prediciment of needing multiple things named after reserved words.
+It can also return multiple values if you're in the predicament of needing multiple things named after reserved words.

 ```rb
 def initialize(class:, if:,)